 The Imixs Rule Engine

-The Imixs Workflow project provides a powerful, fast and very flexible rule engine based on the GraalVM.
-Rules can be written in different popular languages and can be combined with additional features and libraries.
+The Imixs Workflow project provides a powerful, fast and very flexible rule engine to evaluate business rules in a BPMN model.
+Business rules can be written in different popular languages and can be combined with additional features and libraries.

-The Imixs Rule Engine integrates seamless into the Imixs Workflow engine and comes in two different versions to evaluate business rules:
+The Imixs Rule Engine is based on the GraalVM adn integrates seamless into the Imixs Workflow engine.

 The Core RuleEngine